zerobias/mezzanine/README.md

 ## Methods & computed properties

-Second argument in the constructor is function map, object with *linked methods*, which apply and attach to instances on create
+Second argument in the constructor is the function map, object with *linked methods*, which apply and attach to instances on create
 ```js
 import { Type } from 'mezzanine'